 When you first open your EKM online shop account, you will have a default domain name on your shop, which looks something like this:

 This is comprised of your EKM online shop’s Account ID, the server that your EKM online shop is hosted on and the EKM platform.
 In the example above, ‘ffcfab’ is the Account ID and ‘42’ is the number of the server where the shop is hosted.
 Of course, when you point a domain name at your EKM online shop, this default domain name is not visible to anyone other than yourself as the owner of the account.

 When you have pointed a domain name at your EKM online shop, the Homepage will display your domain name:

 [remember]For the domain name to be visible on all pages throughout your EKM online shop, you need to ensure that you have pointed your domain by setting up A Records.
 If your domain is only visible on the Homepage and not on any other pages, you have used a forwarder - you will need to use A Records instead to ensure that the domain displays correctly on all pages throughout your EKM online shop.
 You can locate the relevant Guides by clicking here.[/remember]

 When you navigate to a Category Page, you’ll see that the URL changes:

-In this example, the URL comprises of the domain name of the shop (‘evestestshop.com’), the name of the Category (‘Accessories’), the ID of the Category (‘1048’) and ‘c-asp’ which indicates that it’s a Category Page you’re looking at.
+In this example, the URL comprises the domain name of the shop (‘evestestshop.com’), the name of the Category (‘Accessories’), the ID of the Category (‘1048’) and ‘c-asp’ which indicates that it’s a Category Page you’re looking at.

-Whenever you create a Category, your EKM online shop will automatically assign it with an ID to differentiate it from the other Categories.
+Whenever you create a Category, your EKM online shop will automatically assign it an ID to differentiate it from the other Categories.
 You can see a list of the IDs that have been assigned to your Categories when you download them onto a spreadsheet using the Import/Export feature.
 IDs are also useful if you wish to use EKM Tags.